Michelle Thomas Fine Art: Fostering Creativity and Community in Mission Bernal

 Tell us about your background and what inspired you to open Michelle Thomas Fine Art.

-I’m an artist, and throughout my career, I’ve maintained a painting practice in parallel with work in structured organizations; I get a kick out of working with a team and playing at the edges of traditional systems.
+I’m an artist, and throughout my career, I’ve maintained a parallel painting practice alongside work in structured organizations; I enjoy working with a team and exploring the boundaries of traditional systems.
 I began my career as a teacher, then moved to creative project management, but I’ve always had a strong desire to share art-making techniques and unlock creative potential.
 Michelle Thomas Fine Art Gallery + Studio weaves these interests into a multifaceted community offering.

 What sets Michelle Thomas Fine Art apart from other galleries in the area?